csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

         csound.removeBinding(self)
     }

-### **6.3 Communicating Values To and From Csound**
+### Communicating Values To and From Csound

-Communicating values to Csound is normally handled in the updateValuesToCsound method.
+Communicating values to Csound is normally handled in the `updateValuesToCsound` method.
 This method is called once per performance pass (i.e. at the k-rate).
 For example:

     // Objective-C